ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The value set to the feature for certificates.

 `client_certificate_forwarding`
 :   Specify the hostname to forward client certificate or not.
-For example: `-v host1=on,host2=on,host3=off`
+For example, `-v host1=on,host2=on,host3=off`

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
 :   Specify output format, only JSON is supported.